LiweiHou/awesome-continual-learning/README.md

 * (`Dissertation'19`) Continual Learning with Deep Architectures
 * (PhD dissertation 19) Continual Learning in Neural Networks
 * (NN'19) Continual lifelong learning with neural networks: A review. [paper](https://www.sciencedirect.com/science/article/pii/S0893608019300231)
+* (COLING'20) Continual lifelong learning in natural language processing: A survey
 * (Trends in Cognitive Science 20) Embracing Change: Continual Learning in Deep Neural Networks
 * (TPAMI 21) A Continual Learning Survey: Defying Forgetting in Classification Tasks
   * concentrate on **CV** task incremental classification and offer significant contributions including a taxonomy, a new framework for balancing stability and plasticity, and an extensive comparison of continual learning methods against baselines.